 Not only does this keto teriyaki chicken make an easy dinner option, but it’s also a fantastic leftover for lunch too.
 You can use it as a meal prep option and save you lots of time later too.
 Meal prepping can be easy if you make extra and plan to put the rest later.

 It’s easy enough to make you could serve this stir fry when you are hosting a dinner party or feeding a large group.
 The flavor combinations are so amazing that it’s irresistible.
 Okay, let’s get started so you can make your own soon!

 Ingredients for Keto Chicken Teriyaki

-- Boneless skinless chicken thighs – using thighs makes this taste the most like take-out Chinese
+Boneless skinless chicken thighs - using thighs makes this taste the most like take-out Japanese or Chinese.

-- Brown sugar substitute – I used Golden Lakanto
+Brown sugar substitute - I used Golden Lakanto which is a monk fruit and erythritol blend but any brown sweetener should be fine.

 How to Make Keto Teriyaki Chicken

 Even on those busy days when you dread cooking more than anything, you can easily whip out this meal, and everyone will enjoy it.
 It just takes a few minutes, and it’s worth every single bite.

 First Step: Steam the broccoli in a large skillet for 4-5 minutes then set aside.